kumuluz/kumuluzee-nodejs/README.md

-# kumuluzee-nodejs
+# kumuluzee-nodejs-config
-KumuluzEE support for Node.js and JavaScript.
-Includes config and discovery integration for seamless interoperability of microservices.
+KumuluzEE support for Node.js and JavaScript for centralized configuration.